ansys/pyansys-dev-guide/doc/source/overview/basic.rst

    sufficient coverage when adding your library.
 See `pytest-cov`_.

    .. note::
-      If your tests require an active service, application, or product, be sure to set up this application to run in an automated manner.
+      If your tests require an active service, app, or product, be sure to set up this app to run in an automated manner.

-#. **Update documentation:** The documentation source and content will
+#. **Update documentation:** The documentation source and content
-   vary from repository to _repository.
+   vary from repository to repository.
 In ``doc/``, there are folders for different types of documentation, which can include guides, examples, and API.
 Ensure that all documentation is updated.
 See :ref:`Documentation Style`.